-I hereby certify that on February 19, 2013, I electronically filed the foregoing Brief Amici Curiae with the Clerk of the Court for the United States Court of Appeals for the Tenth Circuit by using the CM/ECF system.
-I certify that all participants in the case are registered CM/ECF users and that service on the participants that follow will be accomplished by the CM/ECF system:
+I hereby certify that on March 1, 2013, I electronically filed the foregoing Brief Amici Curiae with the Clerk of the Court for the United States Court of Appeals for the Tenth Circuit by using the CM/ECF system.
+I certify that all participants in the case are registered CM/ECF users and that service will be accomplished by the CM/ECF system.